 Over the years I’ve been asked many questions about pellet grills/smokers.
 One such question has been can a pellet grill/smoker be loaded with charcoal?
 Well, you cannot load charcoal briquettes/lumps into the hopper on a pellet grill/smoker, they won’t flow through the auger and it would potentially cause damage.
-However, there are now charcoal pellets available, so you can now indeed use charcoal in a pellet grill.
-The question is though should you want to, well yes for grilling but maybe not for smoking.
-I’ll explain…
+There is an exception to this rule though in the Camp Chef Woodwind Pro.
+However, for conventional pellet grills/smokers there are now charcoal pellets available, so you can now indeed use charcoal in a pellet grill.
+The question is though should you want to?
+Well yes for grilling, but maybe not for smoking.

 Introduction To Using Charcoal Pellets In A Pellet Grill/Smoker